CourseChat/InfrastructureChat/about.md

 ## About

-- Look at _SRG-Sessions-List for session pages
-### Work in progress to provide quicklinks to important class sessions
+- This "Quick Course" is less a course than **guided practice** in interacting with science and engineering documents using new tools of Large Language Models [LLM], vector embeddings of questions and styles of exploration, and new, emerging techniques of validating these interactions.
+-
+### Mixing tools and techniques in action: Quick Course Examples
-- Using github to build your own web site
+- Use github to build your own web site: Session
 - Building context for queries to GPT-4
 - Huggingface Leaderboard as a guide to recent LLM progress
 - How to search Github for "Awesome" open source implementations